cnlohr/rv003usb/README.md

 :white_check_mark: Use HID custom messages.
 :white_check_mark: Improve sync sled.
 I.e. coarse and fine sledding.
 :white_check_mark: Abort on non-8-bit-aligned-frames.
-:white_square_button: Make demos
+:white_square_button: Make more demos
 :white_square_button: API For self-flashing + printf from bootloader
-:white_square_button: Fix timing on send, for CRC bits.
+:white_square_button: Improve timing on send, for CRC bits.
+Currently we are off by about 6 cycles total.
 :grey_exclamation: Use hardware CRC to save space/time (Investigate)
 :grey_exclamation: Further optimize Send/Receive PHY code.
 (Please help)
-:warning: Enable retiming (Requires a few more cycles) (Please help!)
+:warning: Enable improved retiming (Requires a few more cycles) (Please help!)
 :warning: Arduino support (someone else will have to take this on)